-- Talk to a teacher before the class starts to find out what support is available to students if required. - This module begins with an 'icebreaker' to make it easier for participants to feel comfortable contributing to the workshop. - The idea of this icebreaker is to encourage participation and to introduce the class members.
-Work hard to remember the names of everyone in the class. - This icebreaker introduces The REP: Sex module by asking the class to say their name and answer a question. - Ask the class "Name something that begins with the first letter of your name that you could do to be more healthy!"
+- This module begins with an 'icebreaker' to make it easier for participants to feel comfortable contributing to the workshop. - The idea of this icebreaker is to encourage participation and to introduce the class members.
+Work hard to remember the names of everyone in the class. - This icebreaker introduces The REP: Sex module by asking the class to say their name and answer a question. - Ask the class "Name something that begins with the first letter of your name that you could do to be more healthy!" - Start off by introducing yourself and something you could do to be more healthy.